-In actual facts, managing your distribution effectively provides a real long-term competitive advantage to your company and lets you connect with your audience in a much more interesting way than through short-term promotional strategies.
+In actual facts, managing your distribution effectively provides a real long-term competitive advantage to your company and lets you connect with your audience in a very meaningful and memorable way.

 Fashion brands, have to start with deciding if they are looking for a wholesale (B2B) format or for a retail (B2C) format.
 Let’s see how fashion brands, choose between vertical distribution (company-owned) as opposed to intermediated distribution (through third-party retail).

 As a rule of thumb brands which are positioned high in the fashion pyramid, such as haute couture brands or pret-a-porter brands may need to directly manage distribution in order to provide their customers with the guarantee of Total Quality Management, at the same time, lower-tier brands such as diffusion brands and work trough intermediaries as they are looking to strike a different balance with the consumer, one which is centred around a good price for quality ratio.

 In any case, there is no set rule to establish the most effective and reliable form of distribution for your brand, so it may be helpful to assess all of the variables that you should consider while making this decision.

 1. How B2B Distribution Works – Using Intermediaries

 In B2B distribution a company works through a distributor which will be in charge of connecting the company’s products to the final consumer.